Debunking the Arguments of PseudoSkeptics and Debunkers

 First

-though, let me tell you how I came to write this article.
+though, let me tell you how I came to write this book.

 things, and been drawn to spirituality, religion, and the search for